parttio/colorful/README.md

 ## Development instructions

 ### Important Files
-* TheAddon.java: this is the addon-on component class.
-You can add more classes if you wish, including other Components.
+* HexColorPicker.java: this is the addon-on component class.
+This provides the Java API for Vaadin developers to use.
-* TestView.java: A View class that let's you test the component you are building.
-This and other classes in the test folder will not be packaged during the build.
-You can add more test view classes in this package.
-* assembly/: this folder includes configuration for packaging the project into a JAR so that it works well with other Vaadin projects and the Vaadin Directory.
-There is usually no need to modify these files, unless you need to add JAR manifest entries.
+* hexcolorpicker-connector.tsx: The tiny glue of JS that renders the React component into the client-side counterpart element fo the HexColorPicker.java

 If you are using static resources such as images, JS (e.g. templates) and CSS files the correct location for them is under the `/src/main/resources/META-INF/resources/frontend` directory and is described here [Resource Cheat Sheet](https://vaadin.com/docs/v14/flow/importing-dependencies/tutorial-ways-of-importing.html#resource-cheat-sheet)in more details.